Skip to main content

 Examples of when you should select pensions or other benefits

-Employment which is neither ordinary or maritime employment nor a freelancer/assignment relationship
+Employment that is not an ordinary or maritime employment or a freelancer/assignment relationship

 Fishermen and hunters who are recorded in a census (fishermen’s census)